If you are a content creator or a business owner who wants to host videos online and get them streamed, all you need is a video streaming server.

 Many steps occur in between, such as sending the right format, right resolution, breaking down the file into several small pieces, etc. This entire process takes place so fast and smoothly that it’s not noticeable to viewers.

-Many streaming platforms also use a powerful CDN that makes delivering the media file even faster and smoother.
+Many online video streaming platforms also use a powerful Video CDN that makes delivering the media file even faster and smoother to the viewer’s device.

 Different streaming servers provide various features; however, some elements are must-haves.
 Below, we have mentioned the important things you should always look for.